All Flashcards

 How does energy use correlate with development?

-Higher energy use often correlates with higher development.
+Higher energy use often correlates with higher development but can also lead to higher environmental impact.

 What are the consequences of burning biomass?